alessandrosp/alexander/README.md

 ```

 # What have been done so far
-The following sklearn classes have been either wrapped or replace:
+The following scikit-learn classes have been either wrapped or replaced:

 - FeaturesEncoder, newly created, same as LabelEncoder
 - Imputer, replaced by MissingValuesFiller